aud-z/portfolio/GovDebt.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7677494"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Debt-to-GDP ratio race chart, 1995-2020
 Just for fun, here's an animation of the debt-to-GDP ratio for all countries.
 Use the dropdown to filter to a particular region.
-Hover over a line to view country names and details.
+Hover over the dots to view country names and details.
 Highlighted countries are the same as those highlighted in the bar chart.
 <div class="flourish-embed flourish-chart" data-src="visualisation/7689852"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Debt-to-GDP ratio streamgraph, 1995-2020